namin/argument-debugger/output.md

 Parsed structure:
 - c1: The Bible is true (intermediate)
-- c2: The Bible is the word of God (premise)
+- c2: The Bible is the word of God (intermediate)
-- c3: The Bible says it is the word of God (premise)
+- c3: The Bible says the Bible is the word of God (premise)
 - c4: We should follow the Bible (conclusion)
 - ['c2'] → c1 (deductive)
 - ['c3'] → c2 (deductive)